Gaziantep in southeastern Turkey during the total Covid lockdown

 The city has many mosques.
 I managed to photograph at least 10 of them.
 Although they follow the Islamic building canon, the mosques in Gaziantep are different, mainly because of the richness of their decorations.

 The city is beautiful and rich, the people are great, and the food is delicious.
-So if you have never considered travelling to Gaziantep, it is time to reconsider.
+So if you have never considered traveling to Gaziantep, it is time to reconsider.

 image